What is project rapport?

 In November, we experienced two days of puppetry training by Teatr Grodzki.
 On the first day we spent time creating our own puppets – with just brown paper, newspapers and string.
 We developed them into a character and learnt how to animate them.
 In the next session we created a home for our puppet.
 However, half way through this session we were told that our puppet had to leave this safe place and we had to show this in a scene.
 The scenes that were created were so poignant and beautiful.
 It was a fascinating two days and it was incredible to see the attachment the group members felt towards the puppets they had created.

-Global Migrant Festival 2020: We are delighted to have been invited to speak at the Global Migrant Festival 2020.
-The event, which interviews acta’s Neil, Ingrid, Hiba and Rosalie, will be live streamed on Facebook on Saturday 21 November at 8pm: https://www.facebook.com/globalmigrantfestival/
+Global Migrant Festival 2020: We were delighted to be invited to speak at the Global Migrant Festival 2020.
+The event, which interviewed acta’s Neil, Ingrid, Hiba and Rosalie, was live streamed on Facebook on Saturday 21 November and can be re-watched below.

 Why is rapport so important?